CoreMedia/joala/README.md

 For version changes the following contract exists:

-* The version consists of three digits.
+* The version consists of three digits: `#.#.#`
-* The third digit changes on important bug-fix-releases.
+* #.#.#: The third digit changes on important bug-fix-releases.
 Thus you should always use the highest available digit.
 * The second digit changes for bug-fix and feature-releases.
 Releases might add new deprecation warnings.
 * The first digit changes for breaking API changes.
 Any deprecations from previous releases might vanish.